 With the following reports and pictures, I would like to introduce you to my world!

-My blog is structured chronologically and was started about four years ago (2021).
-The idea came from people around me.
-My friends, mentors, and my psychologist, in particular, encouraged me to share my experiences from my life and my illness.
+My blog is structured chronologically and was started around 2021.
+The idea for it came from my social circle.
+My friends, companions, and especially my psychologist encouraged me to share my experiences from my life and my illness.

-I'll also introduce my illness, Schizophrenia.
-With this, I hope to motivate my fellow sufferers to draw inspiration from my successes and perhaps follow a similar path.
+I would like to motivate my fellow sufferers to, to take inspiration from my successes and, if necessary, to create a to follow a similar path.
 (The Camino of life! 😉 )

 I hope you enjoy reading and viewing my blog!